 Parents: Educate yourselves about the signs of a concussion, as you know your child best when he/she might be exhibiting unusual behaviors.
 Download the AAN's concussion reference sheet for parents, coaches and players at AAN.com/concussion, and share with your young athlete your concerns about him/her playing with a head injury.
 While cheering for your child in practice and in games, keep an eye on the play for any potential head collisions and report anything significant that may have been missed.

-Coaches: Have a conversation with your players early in the season about the dangers of concussions, and communicate clearly that they can happen in any sport at any time.
+Coaches: Have a conversation with your players about the dangers of concussions, and communicate clearly that they can happen in any sport at any time.
 The AAN offers a Concussion Quick Check mobile app to help coaches, parents, and athletic trainers quickly identify if a player is exhibiting signs of a concussion.
 Additionally, listen to your players if they are talking about someone having taken a hard hit.
 Enforce the rule that players should not be allowed to return to play following a head injury until they are evaluated and cleared by a physician.

 Physicians: Concussions are also generating more attention in the medical field.
 Physicians are ethically obligated to safeguard the current and future physical and mental health of the student athletes they treat, whether the student has a concussion or not.
 This includes providing parents and athletes with information about concussion risk factors, symptoms and discussing the potential for long term brain health effects from repeated blows.